NativeInstruments/ni-media/audiostream/doc/ifstream.md

 audio::ifstream my_ifstream = audio::make_ifstream<my_ifstream_source>( ... );
 ```

-## Provideing a custom byte-stream backend
+## Providing a custom byte-stream backend

 By implementing the [`audio::custom_backend_source`](../inc/ni/media/audio/custom_backend_source.h) interface, it is possible to provide a custom byte-stream backend to the existing decoders of `ni-media`: